RedShift51/detection_detectron/README.md

 # detection_task
 The main goal of the task is to provide algorithm, which is responsible to detect and to recognize diseases on x-ray images.
+For the simplicity I merged all classes into one just to detect a desease.
 Such tasks in computer vision is preferred to solve with CNN (convolutional neural networks) with object detection outputs.
 Initially we have ~900 x-ray images, random 95% part of them is for training, another part is for testing.